az3rty9/CFG-IP/README.md

 # CFG-IP

-CFG-IP is a Python script designed to test provided CF’s anti-generation IP or automatically download a daily-updated anti-CF IP list from https://zip.baipiao.eu.org.
+CFG-IP is a Python script designed to Sorts provided CF’s anti-generation IP or automatically download a daily-updated anti-CF IP list from https://zip.baipiao.eu.org and optionally performing tests.
 The script retrieves the ASN (Autonomous System Number) and geographical information for each IP using the GeoIP2 library.
 Then organizes the results into a folder structure based on the date and time of the scan, with each IP's information stored in a separate text file named after its country.

 ## Requirements